pllittle/firstClass/examples/README.md

 Check out the [constructed TEX file](output/resume.tex) and [output PDF](output/resume.pdf).
-To compile the TEX file in your favorite TEX editor outside of calling `make_resumeTex`, export the directory containing the class file such as
+To compile the TEX file in your favorite TEX editor outside of calling the repo's internal function `make_resumeTex`, export the directory containing the class file such as

 ```Shell
 export TEXINPUTS="$repo_dir/files"
 ```

+and proceed to compile.

 </details>